-This recipe for honey spelt snack bars is so easy and they are so good for you that if you’re anything like me you’ll find yourself making them time and time again.
+Are you looking for a healthy snack bars recipe for your kids?
+These honey spelt snack bars are so easy and they are so good for you that if you’re anything like me you’ll find yourself making them time and time again.
 They’re made with natural ingredients, including spelt, honey, almonds and dried fruit.

 All three of my kids absolutely love this cereal.
 R has it with milk and the other two prefer to eat it dry.
 It’s great for breakfast, it’s great for a snack and it’s also great for keeping a toddler in his highchair just a little bit longer while you clean up – because the small grains take time to pick up and eat one by one.

 Here’s how to make this healthy snack bars recipe: